flyteorg/flyte/rsts/concepts/tasks.rst

 .. note::

    `RFC 3902 <https://github.com/flyteorg/flyte/pull/3902>`_ implements an alternative, simplified retry behaviour with which both system and user retries are counted towards a single retry budget defined in the task decorator (thus, without a second retry budget defined in the platform configuration).
 The last retries are always performed on non-spot instances to guarantee completion.
-To activate this behaviour, set ``TODO`` to ``TODO`` in the helm values.
+To activate this behaviour, set ``configmap.core.propeller.node-config.ignore-retry-cause`` to ``true`` in the helm values.

 **Timeouts**